llewellynksj/pp5-kl/README.md

 - [Slack](https://slack.com/intl/en-gb) - the Code Institute Slack Community was utilised to assist with various other queries including how to overcome an axios module error when testing
 - [Pexels](https://www.pexels.com/) - royalty free images
 - [Unsplash](https://unsplash.com/) - royalty free images
+- [ChatGPT](https://chat.openai.com/) - help with trouble shooting some more complex issues

 <br>